workflow4metabolomics/xcms/galaxy/xcms_retcor/README.rst

 Changelog/News
 --------------

+**Version 2.1.0 - 03/02/2017**

+- IMPROVEMENT: xcms.retcor can deal with merged individual data

 **Version 2.0.8 - 22/12/2016**

 - BUGFIX: when having only one group (i.e. one folder of raw data) the BPC and TIC pdf files do not contain any graph